 Stan Chiueh represents financial institutions, private equity and investment management funds, major public and private companies, and individuals in connection with complex civil litigation/arbitration and white-collar matters.

-He has successfully navigated clients through a broad variety of disputes at both the trial and appellate matters before federal courts, state courts, and various domestic and international arbitration tribunals, handling disputes arising out of restructurings, complex commercial contracts, pension plan contribution obligations, corporate governance, and other similar issues, including numerous matters of first impression.
+He has successfully navigated clients through a broad variety of disputes at both the trial and appellate levels, before federal courts, state courts, and various domestic and international arbitration tribunals, relating to restructurings, complex commercial contracts, leveraged buyouts, pension plan contribution obligations, corporate governance, and other similar issues, including numerous matters of first impression.
 He also has experience advising clients in white collar and investigations matters.